ouziel-slama/mhinprotocol/docs/protocol.typ

 = ZELD mining

 To mine ZELD you must broadcast a Bitcoin transaction whose txid starts with at least 6 zeros.
-The reward is calculated based on how your transaction compares to the nicest transaction in the block:
+The reward is calculated based on how your transaction compares to the transaction(s) with the most leading zeros in that block:

 - In a given block, transactions starting with the most zeros earn 4096 ZELD

-- Transactions with one zero less than the best transactions earn 4096/16 or 256 ZELD
+- Transactions with one fewer zero than the best earn 4096 / 16 = 256 ZELD

-- Transactions with two fewer zeros earn 4096 / 16 /16 or 16 ZELD
+- Transactions with two fewer zeros earn 4096 / 16 / 16 = 16 ZELD

 - etc.